Admin Tutorial

 user there

-are additional options for deployment that can be used;
+are additional options for deployment that can be used, such as

 configuration.